Bernardo-Favoreto/face_verification/README.md

     python fr_main.vX.py
     ```
     **[NOTE]** the X stands for the version number.
 E.g. for the 0-th version, it'd be: python fr_main.v0.py
+4. Check your prompt for the output.

 ### If you already used the algorithm
 1. Simply run the main file by repeating the step number 3 above.
+2. Check your prompt for the output.